Indeterminism and Randomness Through Physics

 In order to disentangle the scientific discussion of topics such as (in)determinism, or realism {\em versus} idealism, from emotional overtones and possible bias, it might not be totally unreasonable to allow oneself the contemplative strategy of {\em evenly-suspended attention} outlined by Freud~\cite{Freud-1912}: Nature is thereby treated as a ``client-patient,'' and whatever comes up is accepted ``as is,'' without any immediate emphasis or judgment\footnote{ In Ref.~\cite{Freud-1912}, Freud admonishes analysts to be aware of the dangers caused by { ``$\ldots$~temptations to project, what [[the analyst]] in dull self-perception recognizes as the peculiarities of his own personality, as generally valid theory into science~$\ldots$''} (In German: {\em ``Er wird leicht in die Versuchung geraten, was er in dumpfer Selbstwahrnehmung von den Eigent{\"u}mlichkeiten seiner eigenen Person erkennt, als allgemeing{\"u}ltige Theorie in die Wissenschaft hinauszuprojizieren~$\ldots$~.''})}.

-In more recent history, the European Enlightenment (illuminating also wide areas across the oceans) has brought about the belief of total causality and almost unlimited predictability, control, and manipulative capabilities.
-Subsequently, the {\em principle of sufficient reason} came under pressure at two independent fronts: Poincare's discovery of instabilities in classical many-body motion~\cite{Diacu96} is now considered as a precursor to {\em deterministic chaos}, in which the information ``held'' in the initial value ``unfolds'' through a deterministic process.
-Note that, with probability one, an arbitrary real number (representing the initial value) ``grabbed'' from the ``continuum urn'' (facilitated by the axiom of choice) is random in the sense of algorithmic information theory~\cite{MartinLöf1966602,calude:02,ch6}; i.e., in terms of algorithmic incompressibility as well as of the equivalent statistical tests.
-Indeed, if one encodes universal computation into a system on $n$ bodies, then by reduction to the halting problem of recursion theory~\cite{rogers1,davis,Barwise-handbook-logic,enderton72,odi:89,Boolos-07}, certain observables become provable unknowable~\cite{svozil-2007-cestial}.
+In more recent history, the European Enlightenment (illuminating also wide areas across the oceans) has brought about the belief of total causality and almost unlimited predictability, control, and manipulative capacities.
+Subsequently, the {\em principle of sufficient reason} came under pressure at two independent frontiers: Poincar\'e's discovery of instabilities in classical many-body motion~\cite{Diacu96}, as already envisioned by Maxwell~\cite[pp.~211-212]{Campbell-1882}, is now considered as a precursor to {\em deterministic chaos}, in which the information ``held'' in the initial value ``unfolds'' through a deterministic process.
+Note that, with probability one, an arbitrary real number representing the initial value, which is ``grabbed'' (facilitated by the axiom of choice) from the ``continuum urn,'' is provable random in the sense of algorithmic information theory~\cite{MartinLöf1966602,calude:02,ch6}; i.e., in terms of algorithmic incompressibility as well as of the equivalent statistical tests.
+Moreover, for entirely different reasons, if one encodes universal computation into a system on $n$ bodies, then by reduction (cf. below) to the halting problem of recursion theory~\cite{rogers1,davis,Barwise-handbook-logic,enderton72,odi:89,Boolos-07}, certain observables become provable unknowable~\cite{svozil-2007-cestial}.